20 Challenges of Analyzing High-Dimensional Data

 20.3.2 Bootstrap Analysis for One Simulated Dataset

 Suppose that one wanted to test \(p\) candidate features and select the most “significant” one for a validation study.
 How likely is the apparently “best” one to be truly the best?
 What is a confidence interval for the rank of this “winner”?
 How much bias in the OR does the selection process create?
 The bootstrap can be used to answer all of these questions without needing to assume anything about true population parameter values.
 The bootstrap can take into account many sources of uncertainty.
 We use the bootstrap to estimate the bias in the apparent highest and apparent lowest odds ratios—the two “winners”.
 The sample size of the simulated data is 600 subjects and there are 300 candidate features.
+See this for an excellent real data example of bootstrap confidence intervals for importance ranks.

 The bootstrap is based on sampling with replacement from the rows of the entire data matrix \((X, Y)\).
 In order to sample from the rows we need to generate raw data, not just numbers of “successes” and “failures” as in the last simulation.